Characters of the Judgement series: Jin Kuwana

 Jin Kuwana (桑名 仁, Kuwana Jin), also known by his birth name, Yu Kitakata (喜多方 悠, Kitakata Yū), is a character appearing in Lost Judgment as an ally to Yokohama 99 and, in the process, Yagami and Kaito.
 During the narrative it is revealed that Kuwana has killed bullies in his own group which leads to his rivalry with Yagami who wants him sent to jail.
 Although Yagami defeats Kuwana, he finds it impossible to bring proper justice as he fears Kuwana might be killed instead.
-Koji Yamamoto plays the new Jin Kuwana said he was fascinated by the work, especially since it was his debut in a video game.
+Koji Yamamoto, Kuwana's Japanese voice, said he was fascinated by the work, especially since it was his debut in a video game.
 He was surprised by Kuwana and the narrative due to how Kuwana's role changes.

 Reception

 Early impressions of the cast of Judgment were positive.
 Because it introduced a new cast instead of reusing characters, GameInformer found the story "refreshing" and described Yagami's investigations as intriguing.
 GameSpot praised the storyline, particularly Yagami and Kaito, calling them "genuinely likable characters".
 Engadget enjoyed both the main character and the multiple sidecases the game offers as it helps to explore the supporting cast as well as civilians living in Kamurocho.
 RPGamer found the entire cast stands out to the ones featured in the Yakuza series with sidequests having also different tones as they range from dark to comical.
 VG247 lamented the handling of female characters, especially Saori Shirosaki due to how her role in the first game is to provide comic relief in the form charming a man to the point it felt like fanservice in an anime.
 In retrospective, the writer lamented how the studio kept downplaying the role of female characters ever since the Yakuza series those games also sidelined the female characters with the exception of Kaoru Sayama from Yakuza 2.

 Both CGMagazine and GameSpot felt that the sequel had Yagami struggle with the themes of whether or not the lead is able to deal justice by himself.
 Additionally, the subplot of Yagami working in a school attracted positive response by the same publication due to how fun it becomes.
 Computer Games Magazine stated that the two antagonists Kuwana and Soma pose as interesting characters, they do it at the expense of returning members from the first game who do little in comparison, Although he does not team up with Kaito many times in the sequel, GameSpot felt that Yagami became a more likable character in the sequel and is able to deliver emotional scenes properly.
 Inverse in particular enjoyed the character of Amasawa, calling her one of the best written female characters Ryu Ga Gotoku Studios has ever created due to her personality and dynamic with Yagami to the point she might be a break out character.